Awesome-Tofu/focustime-guardian/README.md

 Only large or major sites will be considered

-1. Search on [issues](https://github.com/Awesome-Tofu/focustime-guardian/issues) if the site is already being registered.
+1. Search on [issues](https://github.com/Awesome-Tofu/focustime-guardian/issues) if the site is already being requested.
 2. If not, create a [new issue](https://github.com/Awesome-Tofu/focustime-guardian/issues/new/choose) and choose `Platform request`

 ## Bug report